-Before any transactions can be entered for a new customer with no existing account, we first have to create an account.
+Before any transactions can be entered for a new customer with no existing account, we first have to create an account

-On the top menu bar, click on 'Sales Ledger', and then 'Customer Details'.
-The customer details form will open up, and if running in Basic level will look like this:
+On the top menu bar, click on 'A/c.
+Receivable', and then 'Customer Details'.
+The customer details form will open up, and when running in Level 1 will look something like this: